willmino/Credit_Risk_Analysis/README.md

 ### SMOTE Oversampling model with LogisticRegression
 The training dataset was resampled with the SMOTE oversampling ML method from Scikit-learn.
 SMOTE oversampling takes a small data set like the "high_risk" credit group of loans, and it creates new interpolated data points based on the existing small data set.
-This method may be favorable compared to RandomOverSampling because it does reuse data.
-Howeverm it may introduce problems with outlier data.
+This method may be favorable compared to RandomOverSampling because it does not reuse data.
+However it may introduce problems with outlier data.
 For example, a data outlier from the "low_risk" group might actually meet the criteria of the "high_risk" group using the LogisticRegression classifier.
 Let't look at the SMOTE oversampling method in practice.
 After applying SMOTE oversampling, our data sets achieved the same size and more favorable for the LogisticRegression model predictions.
 Here are the results from the SMOTE Oversampling technique with LogistcRegression ML model.